chrislabarge/chrislabarge.github.io/_posts/coding/2015-03-26-typing-calculator.md

 {% endhighlight %}

-Dividing the total character length of the user_array by only the correct_word_length gives us a decimal/fraction that we multiply by 100 to get the accuracy percentage.
+Dividing the total character length of the 'user_array' by only the 'correct_word_length' gives us a decimal/fraction that we multiply by 100 to get the accuracy percentage.

 Per  [SpeedTypingOnline.com](http://www.speedtypingonline.com/typing-equations),
-when calculation a typing speed, a WORD is any "5 characters".
-Lets create the function to find the number of words, in the controller.
+when calculating a typing speed, a WORD is any "5 characters".
+Lets create the function to find the number of words in the controller.

 {% highlight bash%}
 	app/main/controllers/main_controller.rb